google/codeworld/web/help/GuideUnit1.md

 like you could with `circle(5)`, `rectangle(3, 4)`, or any other picture expression.

-Here is a table of colors you can use:
+Here is a table of colors you can use.

 |            |            |            |            |
 |------------|------------|------------|------------|